 5. The Philippines

-February is the perfect time to visit the Philippines because it’s right in the middle of the dry season!
-With Christmas and the winter holidays behind you, crowds will be low and prices will have dropped.
+February is the ideal time to visit the Philippines because it’s right in the middle of the dry season.
+With Christmas and the winter holidays behind you, crowds will also be smaller and prices will have dropped.
 Take the opportunity to enjoy some warmth and sunshine on the islands before the heat and humidity increase in the months to come.

-Not only would the Philippines make a great destination because of the countless beautiful beaches, but also the many other places to explore, from the rice terraces in the northern highlands and the surf capital of Siargao to the lagoons of Coron and the mystical atmosphere of Siquijor.
+The Philippines make a great destination, not only because of the countless beautiful beaches but also the many other places to explore: from the rice terraces in the northern highlands and the surf capital of Siargao to the lagoons of Coron and the mystical atmosphere of Siquijor.
 You can even take advantage of the dry weather by skydiving on Bantayan!

 7. Mexico City

-Another vibrant destination that will be sure to warm you up is Mexico City!
+Another vibrant destination that will be sure to warm you up is Mexico City.
 From dry, 70-degree afternoons to colorful street art everywhere you look, this city will make you completely forget that it’s winter.
-Spend a week exploring the countless unique neighborhoods, browsing markets for a souvenir as eclectic as the city itself.
-Don’t forget to also sample all the delicious Mexican food you possibly can!
+Spend a week exploring its countless unique neighborhoods, browsing markets for a souvenir as eclectic as the city itself.
+Don’t forget to also sample all the delicious food you possibly can!